frogger21/columbiaX-edX-a1/README.md

 Lasso regressions are motiviated similarly to the ridge regression except that it adds a lambda*||w|| term.
 While ridge penalizes high magnitude weights with priority, Lasso does not care if the weights are small or big, they will equally get penalized.
-Lasso is useful if the number of features of X are greater than the observations of the data (can't run OLS/MLE).
+Lasso is useful if the number of features of X are greater than the observations in the data (can't even run OLS/MLE).
 Lasso will drive certain weights to 0.

 ![alt text](https://github.com/frogger21/columbiaX-edX-a1/blob/master/edx2.JPG)
 source: Professor John Paisley's ML lecture at ColumbiaX edX.